The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Method

 \subsection{Information integration}

-The proposed estimator, $\hat{\tau}_{\text{cml}}(x)$, in (\ref{mr}) is robust and has little bias under mild conditions (Section \ref{Theoretical property}); thus, it successfully achieves our first goal, i.e., robustness.
-We now improve efficiency by integration information from auxiliary data on participants $i=n+1,\ldots,N$, while retaining robustness.
-We assume that $p-$dimensional vector $\bfZ$ is not observed at all or only partially observed in the auxiliary data.
-Thus, naively merging the main and auxiliary data and using observed variables \red{is improper as it results in biased estimates for PS and CM.
-Given the complex nature of the CML estimator, integrating information from the auxiliary data requires a new estimation framework.
-To this end}, we propose the following causal machine learning estimator with information borrowing (CMLIB)
+The proposed estimator, $\hat{\tau}_{\text{cml}}(x)$, in (\ref{mr}) is robust and has little bias under mild conditions.
+We refer readers to Section \ref{Theoretical property} and Section 1.2 of the Supplementary Material for details.
+Thus, it successfully achieves our first goal, i.e., robustness. \revisetwo{Motivated by our case study, we now explore the potential to} improve efficiency by integrating information from auxiliary data on participants $i=n+1,\ldots,N$, while maintaining robustness.
+We consider cases where the $p-$dimensional confounder vector $\bfZ$ is not observed at all or only partially observed in the auxiliary data.
+Consequently, naively merging the main and auxiliary datasets and using only the observed variables would lead to a biased estimate of the mean potential outcome.
+Given the complex nature of the proposed CML estimator, integrating information from the auxiliary data requires an alternative approach.
+To this end, we propose the following causal machine learning estimator with information borrowing (CMLIB),

 \red{In contrast to the estimator in (\ref{mr}), CMLIB incorporates two weights.
-One is $\hat{p}_i$ (named ``integration scores"), and the other is the calibration weights $\hat{\omega}^\ast_{xi}$.
-The insight of proposing (\ref{mrib}) and the estimation procedure are summarized below:
+One is $\hat{p}_i$ (named ``integration scores"), and the other is the calibration weight $\hat{\omega}^\ast_{xi}$.
+The rationale of proposed estimator (\ref{mrib}) and its corresponding estimation procedure are summarized below.